imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 </p>

 #### Project with single sequencing run (column plot)
+This section of the "Raw data" page shows read counts available for individual samples from a single sequencing run.
+This plot is useful if you have only few samples and all of them have almost similar number of reads.
+The default mode for column plot is linear scale.
+Its possible to change the scale to log using the 'Column plot - Log' button.

 <p>
 </p>
 <div style="position:relative; left:50px">
   <img src="images/single_run_column_plot.png" height="400" style="border:1px solid black">
 </div>